icerui11/DHU-project/report/2025work/Winter/03_Mar.md

 because in this SpW network only logic address will be used, therefore, there is no need to consider the path address scenario

+* [ ]  for improvement: the control_tx_fsm can be simplified because sending one byte requires 12 cycles, the ramaddr_delay is unnecessary since in theroy it only need 10 cycle to transimit 1 byte spw data

 ## rx_channel